top of page

 Arukah Project

 Loreal Weitzel is the President and co-founder of Arukah Project, a non-profit that works to restore, renew and rebuild the lives of survivors of sex trafficking in Santa Cruz County and beyond.
-She has a BA in Psychology from UC Santa Cruz and is working on her Master’s in Intercultural Studies with an emphasis on Children at Risk.
+She has a BA in Psychology from UC Santa Cruz and has a Master’s in Intercultural Studies with an emphasis on Children at Risk.
+She is currently working on her Master's in counseling Psychology to become and LMFT that focuses on trafficking trauma.
 She has traveled abroad doing international missions with anti-trafficking organizations and worked directly with CSEC and at-risk youth.
 She has served in Santa Cruz County as a CASA (Court Appointed Special Advocate), worked with children as an Early Intervention Specialist and is a California Certified Human Trafficking Case Worker.

 Her experience working with vulnerable women and children combined with her extensive education offers a uniquely integrated approach as it relates to best practices for prevention, effective approaches to survivor restoration and the importance of a multi disciplinary team (MDT) approach.
 She has worked closely with Law Enforcement, Victim Advocates, Lawyers, Therapists and is working to build a highly specialized Foster Family Training curriculum to address the unique challenges of CSEC in Foster Care and Probation.